unahouExosite/docs/exositeready/gwe/getting_started.md

 4. Once the installation completes, you'll need to configure Gateway Engine for your IoT solution and Exosite account.
-This will require one piece of information from your Murano account and you'll need to make a decision about what serial number to use for your gateway.
+This will require one piece of information from your Murano account and the serial number of your gateway.

     1. In your Murano account, navigate to your Product and click on the Info tab.
 Copy the Product ID and use it in the commands,